erickrf/bfrpg-data/README.md

 ## Scripts

 - `extract_monsters.py` extracts a rough JSON file from the Field Guide
+- `extract_monsters_core.py` extracts a similar JSON from the Core Rules
 - `split_monsters.py` splits multiple monsters that are grouped together in the Field Guide's descriptions and tables
   - The naming patterns used in the Field Guide is not so consistent, so it is not possible to automatize the splitting of monsters while still producing meaningful names like _Wolf, Winter_ and _Blade Spirit Common_.
 Therefore, I manually fixed some resulting